Sedith/advent_of_code/2024/21 - Keypad Conundrum/README.md

 In general, `<` should be prioritized, then `v` (same reasoning: because it is 2 keystokes away from `A` so it should happen first), then `>` or `^`.

 ## Part 2

+...It turns out that going to higher degrees (>= 5), `^` is more costly than `>`.
+This is because the former requires `<` which is more costly than the `v` required by the latter.
+Appart from than, its roughly part 1 with memoization.
+The exploration of the 'path tree' happens depth-wise and not length-wise as in part 1.
+The recursive function returns the length of the full path between successive characters.